 They take almost a month also, or just ignore your emails, they disconnect you from live chat and they give you the runaround on the phone.
 With customer service just for the affiliates, their customer service for sales is worst!
 I will never order from them, ever!!

-Well my Envoy suv rear load leveler failed, I order from Strutmasters a spring and air kit and rear shocks.
-They arrived in five days there instructions are sketchy at best.
+Well my Envoy SUV rear-load leveler failed, I order from Strutmasters a spring and air kit and rear shocks.
+They arrived in five days, their instructions are sketchy at best.
 After reading the instructions I begun the repair, what was under the vehicle did not even come close to the instructions.
 I did managed to get things installed, but I had questions.

-I called there tech support left a message, it hours for them to get back to me, I told them how poor and out dated the instructions were, they said that there company lags in getting things updated.
+I called their tech support left a message, it hours for them to get back to me.
+I told them how poor and outdated the instructions were, they said that there company lags in getting things updated.
 They could not really answer all my questions, they forwarded to the maker of the air baffles for more answers, which I did get.
-Everything seems to be working well, but you better be mechanical savvy, because there instuctions and tech support are kind of lame.
+Everything seems to be working well, but you better be mechanical savvy, because their instructions and tech support are kind of lame.

 I purchased the air ride replacement springs and shocks for my 2002 Buick LeSabre.
 The kit arrived on time and contained all parts to include two springs, two shocks and two "isolators" with mounting hardware.
 The directions were spot on in removing the old hardware.
 The instructions stated to mount the isolators with the included bolts that were about 3/8 thick and 3 inches long.
 Only problem was, the hole where the isolators mounted was almost two inches in diameter.
 If I used the bolts as directed, the isolator could move.